If you think Google maps is good only for locating your immediate whereabouts and locating a part of the world you never knew about, you’re wrong.

 Search your destination on the search bar > click ‘Add to map’ on the bottom left of the pop up on the map, and the destination goes to an Untitled layer on the left side.

-There are several additional features to make your map more readable.
+While planning your travel map, there are several additional features to make your map more informative.

 How: Click on the pin that you have bookmarked > Click ‘Edit’ at the bottom of the pop up.